27 November 2019

 Frequent Asked Questions about Obesity

-There are different treatments for obesity, but none of them provide a definitive cure.
-Lifestyle changes and drugs approved for obesity are of limited effectiveness and their effects disappear as soon as the patient stops implementing them and/or taking them.
-Bariatric surgery results in significant weight loss that is sustained on a long-term basis (over 5 years).
-However, approximately 20% of patients who undergo this type of treatment regain the weight because, for different reasons, they are unable to adhere to the lifestyle changes.
-To avoid regaining weight, patients must follow some lifestyle habits that counteract the physiological adaptations and factors that contribute to weight gain.
+Lifestyle changes and drugs approved for obesity have limited efficacy and their effects disappear when they are discontinued and/or discontinued.
+Bariatric surgery produces a significant weight loss, which is maintained in the long term (> 5 years).
+However, approximately 20% of the subjects who undergo this type of treatment regain the lost weight because they are not able, for various reasons, to maintain the changes in their lifestyle.
+To avoid weight regain, people must maintain lifestyle habits that counteract the physiological adaptations and factors that favor weight regain.

 There is consistent evidence that obesity is associated with certain types of cancer.
 These include but are not limited to: endometrial cancer and ovarian cancer in postmenopausal women, breast cancer in men and women, oesophageal cancer, stomach cancer, liver cancer (secondary to a fatty liver), gallbladder cancer, colorectal cancer, pancreatic cancer, kidney cancer, multiple myeloma, and meningioma.